Get Rid of Ants in Your Home

 Clean you House

 Cleaning your house is undoubtedly the first defense against potential onslaught of ants.
 Always sweep food crumbs, take out the garbage regularly and wipe up any spills you see.
 Never leave any dirty dishes sitting around the kitchen.
-Stated here are the ants' food sources.
+All these things become a smorgasbord for the ants.
 You can also use vinegar mixed with water as a spray for bowls of pet food to keep ants from coming and infesting them.

 Spray Entry Points

 If you just recently got rid of ants from your home, or if you want to take precautions so none can enter, then this step is for you.
 Caulk and seal holes, then spray them with insecticide around Windows and doors.
 Remember to use an insecticide containing bifenthrin, permethrin, or deltamethrin.
 Spray at least a four-inch wide band on the entry points, or just enough to wet the surface.
-The spray leaves an invisible film that repels ants after drying so they won't reenter you house.
-However, remember that these steps only deter outside ants and won't do any good for ants that are already inside, and it can actually interfere if you're using ant baits.
+The spray leaves an invisible film that repels ants after drying so they won't re-enter your house.
+This works for outside ants, preventing them from coming into your home, but it still doesn't deal with ants already in your house.
+If you are already using ant baits indoors, spraying with insecticide might actually interfere with the success of the ant baits.

 Try Spraying a Barrier